b0tting/GISSforms/README.md

 For most of the layout, the following type of setup is given:
 ```
 {
-    'entry_type': {
+    "housing": {
-        'AA': {
+        "HA": {
-            'description';'Short single linge description matching the text in the form',
+            "description": "2 bedroom apartment",
-            'context':'Longer paragraph detailing the information
+            "context": "You own a small (32 m2) two room apartment in a badly maintained apartment complex in the suburbs of the city of Assen"
         }
     }
 }
 ```